stfc/PSyclone/doc/nemo.rst

  7. Loops are currently only permitted to contain one kernel.
 This restriction will have to be lifted in order to permit loop fusion;
- 8. Array slices with specified bounds (e.g. umask(1:10)) are not yet supported and will raise an exception;
+ 8. Array slices with specified bounds (e.g. umask(1:10)) are not yet supported and will raise a TransformationError when attempting to transform them into explicit loops;
  9. When generating new variable names, no attempt is made to avoid clashing with variables already present in the NEMO source.
+This will be resolved once a symbol table is available (#255).
  10. The psyGen.Node base class now has an _ast property to hold a pointer into the associated fparser2 AST.
 However, the psyGen.Kern class already has an _fp2_ast property that points to the whole